rkayakr/sbitx/README.md

 ****Backup Your Data First!****
 -----
 It is important to backup your existing sbitx/data and sbitx/web folders to a safe place before installing this version.
 A good data backup strategy is important so you do not lose your logbook, hardware calibration, and user settings.

+There are two methods that you can use to perform a backup.
+I wrote a handy, backup utility for the original and modified versions of sBitx software.
+It can be installed from sBitx Toolbox and is called sBITX EZ Data.
+This will copy your critical, data files to a USB drive.
+Check it out from the links above.
+Or you can continue below and copy the contents to a USB drive manually.

 You can make a copy of your original sbitx folder in entirety by using this set of commands from terminal
 ```console